HackBerkeley/intro-git/README.md

  Fri Jan 23 17:35:13 2015 -0800 f6f7407 Created hello.txt which contains a greeting  [Melanie Cebula]
  ```

- If you haven't yet committed your changes, you can look at *what* you changed by performing git diff.
+ If you haven't yet committed your changes, you can look at *what* you changed by performing `$ git diff`.
 Go ahead and make some more changes to hello.txt.
 In my case, my evil twin sister stole my laptop and furiously typed some things.
 I want to know what she changed!!!

  ```
  $ git diff